-2) I made a rather pleasing jump of logic a few days prior to beginning this fic.
+2) A few days ago, I made a rather pleasing jump of logic.
 I love Snape/Harry; I love Harry/Draco; I started off doing Snape/Draco.
-I'm not sure why it's taken me so long to ponder Snape/Harry/Draco.
-Well, at last it's happened - so let's all reap the rewards.
+I'm not sure why it's taken me so long to get to here.
+But, at last it's happened - now let's all reap the rewards.

-2) As a result, the story is set during an alternative sixth year for Draco and Harry.
+2) The story is set during an alternative sixth year for Draco and Harry.
 Please forget all talk of horcruxes.
 Everything up to the end of book five stands.
 Everything after?
-Pretend it didn't happen.
-Also: there will be next to no Voldemort in this story (a few name-drops).
-He's fab and all, but he's not for me.
+Didn't happen.

 3) My knowledge of canon has degraded to shocking levels.
 Please be gentle.
-Anyone who points out a flaw gets a prize.
+Anyone who points out a flaw can pick a prize from the stall.

-2) Which means: long-term threesome relationship between a teacher and two pupils (of legal age).
-This relationship will be of a very, very, very sexual nature.
-A gay sexual nature.
-Please stop reading if any of this is scaring you.
+2) Which means: long-term three-way relationship between a teacher and two pupils of legal age.
+This relationship will be of a very sexual nature.
+Stop reading if any of this scares you.

-4) Clichéd veela-related plot elements.
-I'm sorry.
-I've never written it before and it's hot, okay?
+3) Clichéd veela-related plot elements.
+I'm sorry, alright?
+I've never written it before and it's hot.